-Late blight is a common disease in tomatoes and potatoes caused by the fungus Phytophthora infestans.
-The disease thrives in cool, moist conditions and can wipe out an entire crop within just a few weeks of infestation.
 The following advice should help home canners decide whether or not they should process tomatoes or potatoes that show visible signs of late blight infestation.

 Are you new to canning and thinking about buying your first canner, or have you considered canning meats and/or vegetables and know you need a pressure canner?

 Have you ever heard that some methods of canning are not recommended, but don't understand why?

 Penn State Extension's Let's Preserve series of recommendations for home food preservers has just been updated and reformatted!

 It’s time to plan ahead for home canning this summer.
 Let's look at types of equipment currently available for home food preservers.
 Start by checking your equipment and supplies.
 Proper equipment in good condition is required for safe, high quality home canned food.

 Home preserved foods make thoughtful gifts to share with friends or neighbors.

 Recipes for canning breads and cakes in canning jars appear in newspapers, books, magazines, on television and on the web.
 While they look attractive and are unique for gift giving, these products are not shelf-stable and cannot be safely stored at room temperature.
 Canned breads and cakes are typically made by pouring batter into glass canning jars and baking them in the oven.
 Once the cake or bread is done, the steaming jars are taken out of the oven and then sealed and cooled to create a vacuum.
 Many recipes claim that they can be stored without refrigeration for about a year.
 Some say they will keep indefinitely.